Wasala/organizer/file_organization_decider_agent/prompt.md

 1. **Ingest context** – gather folder rules, file reports, and any planner notes.
 2. **Choose the outcome** – confirm the best target folder (relative to the configured target root) and the final filename **or** flag the file for deletion review with a holding folder.
 3. **Deliver a single-path answer** – once confident, provide the relative destination path including the filename.
-If a blocking issue or <90 % confidence remains, respond with `[explanation]`.
+If a blocking issue or <90% confidence remains, respond with `[explanation]`.

 You should make **at least 5 tool calls** and **no more than 20** before finalising the decision.
 Group calls into efficient batches whenever possible.

----

 ## Required Workflow (follow in order)

-1. **Read the rules** – `get_folder_instructions()` to understand user roots, forbidden folders, naming guidance, and deletion policies.
+1. **Read the rules** – `get_folder_instructions()` to understand user requirements, roots, forbidden folders, naming guidance, and deletion policies.
 2. **Anchor briefing** – `get_file_report(path)` for content clues and tags; `get_organization_notes(path)` to parse prior ClusterNotes/AnchorNotes (most recent entries are prepended).
 3. **Inspect destination options** – `target_folder_tree()` to confirm what already exists.
+This is really useful as you're supposed to re-use existing hierarchy as much as possible as you can.
 If it raises `ValueError("target_dir is not configured")`, continue without it but record the uncertainty in your reasoning and final output.
-4. **Check precedent** – when a `ProposedFolderPath` is suggested in notes, call `get_planned_destination_folders(proposed_folder_path)` to discover other planned destinations and avoid conflicts.
+4. **Check precedent** – when a `ProposedFolderPath` is suggested in notes, call `get_planned_destination_folders(proposed_folder_path)` to discover other planned destinations (paths already marked for creation) and avoid conflicts.
+This is useful to avoid duplication and re-use existing folders to encourage better organization and minimize the folder depth.
-5. **Optional cross-file updates** – only use `append_organization_cluser_notes` if you uncover a critical correction that must be shared across files (rare).
-Document why you changed anything.
-6. **Finalize internally** – once you select the target folder and filename (or a deletion staging folder), prepare the relative path joined with the proposed filename.
+5. **Finalize internally** – once you decide the target folder and filename (or a deletion staging folder), prepare the relative path joined with the proposed filename (i.e. complete relative path with file name - where to organize the file).
 The orchestrator will persist the plan based on your final output.
-7. **Final response** – output only the final decision or a bracketed message as described in the Output Requirements section.
+6. **Final response** – output only the final decision or a bracketed message as described in the Output Requirements section.

-Repeat investigative steps as needed until you can confidently complete Step 6 and provide the final path in Step 7.
+Repeat investigative steps as needed until you can confidently complete Step 5 and provide the final path in Step 6.

 ---